Los Angeles Express (USFL): 1985 season

 With no money to replace injured players, Klosterman and Hadl had to resort to creative measures to field a team.
 In one game, they signed a 39-year-old truck driver to start at tackle.
 For the season finale against Orlando, Young had to line up at running back for most of the second half because the Express didn't have any healthy running backs.

 If possible, the off-field situation was even worse.
 No money was allocated to pay office bills or buy tape for players' ankles.
 They went for much of the offseason without postage, and had to talk a local company into processing season ticket renewals through their postage meter.
 The lights and phones were sometimes turned off.
 They were forced to fire the cheerleaders in a cost-cutting move.
 Late in the season, there wasn't even a public address announcer.

 Even as the team's infrastructure fell apart, the players still got paid, thus avoiding a repeat of situations in Portland, Arizona, Houston and San Antonio.
 In a bizarre scene, the players rolled into team headquarters in Manhattan Beach in luxury cars and toting Gucci bags, but the grass on the practice fields went uncut for much of the season because the landscapers hadn't been paid.

-Attendance continued to plummet; they only drew 8,500 fans per game.
+Attendance continued to plummet; the club drew just 67,533 fans for their eight dates at the Coliseum combined – well short of the stadium's capacity for even a single game – or 8,442 per contest.
 League commissioner Harry Usher was under fire to find an owner and fix the Express' problem.
-Desperate for a solution, Usher had the team try a smaller stadium for its final home game— John Shephard Stadium on the campus of Los Angeles Pierce College, a junior college in the San Fernando Valley.
-The stadium's capacity was expanded to 16,000 for the game.
+Desperate for a solution, Usher had the team try a smaller stadium for its final home game: John Shephard Stadium on the campus of Los Angeles Pierce College, a junior college in the San Fernando Valley.
+The stadium, which had already hosted an Express preseason game in February, increased its capacity to 16,000 for the contest.
 Usher and the league owners hoped if the game did well they might have some ammunition to land a potential owner.